andreamangano/normalize-data/README.md

 ## How to use the library
 The following examples will show how to:
   - rename an object property
-  - how to map a new object property on a previous one
+  - map a new object property on a previous one
   - apply a transformation function to change the property value

 Let's suppose that we need to normalize the data structure below: